Best in Town

 South Shields Harriers

-Running for everyone
+Running and Athletics for all

 South Shields Harriers: a short history